joshhighet/r7/USAGE.md

 # ASM

 `asm` is how we interface with Surface Command's correlative asset graph with relational connectors to various enterprise toolsets.
-To understand which connections have been established and the types they make available to us, run `r7 asm apps`.
+To understand which connections have been established and the types they make available to us, run `r7 asm apps list`.
 We leverage openCypher (OC) making queries to AgensGraph (not ANSI-SQL).
 To query data within the asset graph, use `r7 asm cypher` - `r7 asm cypher examples` has a number of basic examples to show correlative properties.

 More information can be found on our OC syntax with `r7 asm cypher docs` and examples can be seen with `r7 asm cypher examples`
 A simple asset search may look something like; `r7 asm cypher query 'MATCH (m:Asset) WHERE m.hostnames ISTARTS WITH "multisocks.dark" RETURN m' --columns 'm.name,m.sources,m.hostnames,m.ips'` - Outputs can be pretty verbose, you can process some of this out when you understand the jsonpaths - here's an example: `r7 asm cypher query 'MATCH (m:Machine) RETURN m.name, m.sources, size(m.ips) as ip_count' | jq -r '.items[] | [.data[0], (.data[1] | join(",")), .data[2]] | @tsv'`